Topological Moduli Space for Germs of Holomorphic Foliations III: Complete families: Locally universal family

-\begin{dem2}{of Theorem~\ref{localuniv}} In a first step we recall the construction of $\un\F_{\mbf U}^{\diam}$.
-In the second step we fix $\tu\in\mbf U$ and we will determine a good trivializing system $(\Upsilon_D)_D$ for $\un\F_{\mbf U,\tu}$.
-Finally, in the last step, we compute the Kodaira-Spencer map of $\un\F_{\mbf U,\tu}$ and we apply Theorem~\ref{universal-criterion} to end the proof.\\
+\begin{dem2}{of Theorem~\ref{localuniv}} We will see that the marked global family $\un\F_{\mbf U}^{\diam}$ introduced in \cite{MMS}, which fulfills property (\ref{thmmod}), also satisfies the assertion~(\ref{thmlocuniv}).
+For this we will use the criterion of universality given in \cite[Theorem~6.7]{MMSII} by showing that for any $\tu\in\mbf U$ the Kodaira-Spencer map \cite[\S6.2]{MMSII} of the germ $\un\F_{\mbf U,\tu}$ is an isomorphism.
+In the first step we recall the process of construction of $\un\F_{\mbf U}^{\diam}$ made in \cite[\textsection 10, Step (vii)]{MMS}.
+In the second step we will determine a ``good trivializing system'' for $\un\F_{\mbf U,\tu}$ which will be used in the last step of the proof to compute the Kodaira-Spencer map of $\un\F_{\mbf U,\tu}$.\\

 \textit{-Step 1. } Let us fix $d\in \mbf D$ and a marked foliation $\G^\diam=(\G,g)$ belonging to $\zeta(d)$.
 First, let us recall that there are germs of \Cex-homeomorphisms compatible with the markings